Cover Supervisor and PGCE School Direct, Alwoodley Primary School

 After graduating, I worked in a primary school supporting Year 6 children and covering for staff absence.
 I spent time in the classroom for the core subjects – numeracy, literacy and science.
 I worked on a one-to-one basis and with groups who are struggling to achieve personal targets.
 I ran a SEAL group, supporting pupils' social and emotional development to help them integrate, socialise and communicate effectively with others.

 How were your work placements?My first placement was working in a care home for the elderly with dementia.
 I really enjoyed this as I was able to observe a lot of the behaviours that we had looked at in lectures.
 I worked with a multi-disciplinary team and got real insight into the care that people with dementia receive.
 My second placement was working with Dr James Jackson at Leeds Trinity as a Research Assistant.
 This gave me insight into the process of publishing research and experience of literature reviewing, which helped with my final year project.

 Were you involved in any extra-curricular activities?Whilst studying, I worked as a Support Worker for people with acquired brain injuries.
 This position helped me consolidate all the learning that I had done in lectures with practical hands on experience.
 I thoroughly enjoyed it.

 What did you enjoy most about being a student at Leeds Trinity?I enjoyed the degree course immensely and really gave the work my all.
 I enjoyed student life and meeting new people.
 As a mature student who hadn't studied since GCSE level, I was nervous about what to expect and whether I would be capable of completing a degree and fitting into student life.
-I didn't need to worry.
-I made plenty of friends and the Psychology department couldn't have been more supportive and approachable.
+I didn't need to worry as I made plenty of friends and the Psychology department couldn't have been more supportive and approachable.
 I very much miss university.